 - 11.3.1 If either the board or the principal (the parties) feels that there may be a problem in the employment relationship, the first step is to check the facts and make sure there really is a problem, and not simply a misunderstanding. - 11.3.2 Either party might want to discuss a situation with someone else to clarify whether a problem exists, but in doing so they should take care to respect the privacy of others and to protect confidential information belonging to the board.
-For example: - 11.3.2.1 The principal could seek information or support from: - (i) Their union - (ii) Friends and family - (iii) a lawyer or an employment relations consultant. - 11.3.2.2 The board could seek information or support from: - (i) The New Zealand School Trustees Association Industrial Advisory Service - (ii) a lawyer or an employment relations consultant. - 11.3.2.3 Either party could seek information or support from: - (i) The Department of Labour on 0800 209020 or on its website at www.dol.govt.nz/er/solvingproblems/index.asp - (ii) Pamphlets/fact sheets from the Department of Labour
+For example: - 11.3.2.1 The principal could seek information or support from: - their union - friends and family - a lawyer or an employment relations consultant. - 11.3.2.2 The board could seek information or support from: - The New Zealand School Trustees Association Industrial Advisory Service - a lawyer or an employment relations consultant. - 11.3.2.3 Either party could seek information or support from: - The Ministry of Business, Innovation and Employment (MBIE) on 0800 20 90 20.
+The Ministry's Employment Relations Service's internet address is http://employment.govt.nz/er/ solving problems - Pamphlets/fact sheets from MBIE.